Dor Turgeman: Early life

 Turgeman was born and raised in Ashdod, Israel, to an Israeli family Sephardi Jewish (Moroccan-Jewish) descent.
 His father is Gabi Turgeman.
 He attended the state-religious (Mamlachti dati) high school Amit in Ashdod.

 He began playing for his home-town's F.C.
-Ashdod's children team.
+Ashdod's youth team.
 In 2018 he joined Israeli club Maccabi Tel Aviv.

 Club career

 Maccabi Tel Aviv

-On 22 August 2020, Turgeman made his senior debut with Maccabi Tel Aviv in the 2–0 win against Bnei Sakhnin in the Israel Toto Cup (Ligat Ha'Al) tournament.
+On 22 August 2020, Turgeman made his senior debut for Maccabi Tel Aviv, appearing in a 2–0 win over Bnei Sakhnin in the Israel Toto Cup (Ligat Ha'Al) tournament.

 Loan to Beitar Tel Aviv Bat Yam

-In summer 2021 Turgeman began a loan spell with Israeli Liga Leumit club Beitar Tel Aviv Bat Yam.
-On 1 November 2021, he scored his debut career goal in the 4–2 loss against to Maccabi Ahi Nazareth.
+In the summer 2021, Turgeman began a loan spell with Israeli Liga Leumit club Beitar Tel Aviv Bat Yam.
+He scored his first senior career goal On 1 November 2021, in the 4–2 defeat against to Maccabi Ahi Nazareth.

 Return to Maccabi Tel Aviv

-At the end of the season, Turgeman returned to Maccabi Tel Aviv.
-On 1 March 2023, he scored his debut goal for Maccabi Tel Aviv, in a 2–1 win against Maccabi Petah Tikva.
+At the end of the season, following the conclusion of his lown spell, Turgeman returned to Maccabi Tel Aviv.
+He scored his first goal for the senior club On 1 March 2023, in a 2–1 win against Maccabi Petah Tikva.